 You must notify your dedicated IS Advisor immediately in order to cancel or amend your CPT so your SEVIS record remains accurate.

-Yes, but many programs and departments limit the number of times you may enroll in an internship class or receive authorization.
-You must get permission from 1) your academic dean or director and 2) your dedicated IS Advisor for each period of CPT.
+Yes, but many programs and departments limit the number of times student may enroll in an internship class or receive authorization.
+You must get permission from 1) your Dean or Academic Advisor and 2) your dedicated IS Advisor for each period of CPT.
 CPT must remain integral to your curriculum and cannot be used to simply facilitate employment.
+The maximum numnber of CPT authorizations for any student is three per degree program.

-There may not be a specific class for CPT that is related to a degree or dissertation requirement.
-However, students must be registered full time or on an OGS-approved courseload reduction to be eligible.
+There may not be a specific class for CPT related to a degree or dissertation requirement.
+However, students must be registered full time or with an OGS-approved courseload reduction to be eligible.

 3. I work at the library for five hours a week and have been offered an internship off campus.
 How many hours can I request on my CPT request form?

-While school is in session a student may only engage in a maximum of 20 hours of employment per week, regardless of whether they are engaged in employment on campus or off campus.
+While school is in session a student may only engage in a maximum of 20 hours of employment per week, on campus and off campus, paid and unpaid.
 A student who meets the eligibility requirements for CPT and works on campus 5 hours per week may be authorized for part-time CPT for an additional 15 hours.
 However, the total employment while school is in session may not exceed 20 hours per week (graduate assistantships count as 15 hours of permissible work per week; likewise Resident Hall Assistantships count as 20 hours per week).

 To participate in CPT, the program/school must either have: